JamesNK/BookOfDotNetOSS/dependencies.md

 ﻿# Dependencies

 The primary way of adding dependencies to a .NET library is referencing NuGet packages.
-NuGet package references allow you to quickly reuse and leverage already written functionality but they are also a common source of friction for .NET developers.
-Correctly managing dependencies is important to prevent changes in other .NET libraries breaking your .NET library, and vice versa!
+NuGet package references not only allow you to quickly reuse and leverage already written functionality but also provide a common source of friction for .NET developers.
+Correctly managing dependencies is important to prevent changes in other .NET libraries from breaking your .NET library, and vice versa!

 ## Diamond dependencies

 It is a common situation for a .NET project to have multiple versions of a package in its dependency tree.
-For example an app depends on two NuGet packages, each of which depends on different versions of the same package.
+For example, an app depends on two NuGet packages, each of which depends on different versions of the same package.
 This is known as a diamond dependency.

 ![Diamond dependency](./images/diamond-dependency.png "Diamond dependency")

-At build time NuGet analyzes all the packages a project depends on (including the dependencies of dependencies) and when multiple versions of a package is detected a set of rules are evaluated to pick one.
-Unifying packages is necessary because of the issues in .NET with running side by side versions of an assembly.
+At build time NuGet analyzes all the packages that a project depends on (including the dependencies of dependencies) and when multiple versions of a package is detected, rules are evaluated to pick one.
+Unifying packages is necessary because running side-by-side versions of an assembly is problematic in .NET.

 Most diamond dependencies are resolved without issue, however they can create issues in certain circumstances:

-1. **Conflicting NuGet package references** prevent a version being resolved during package restore.
+1. **Conflicting NuGet package references** prevent a version from being resolved during package restore.
-2. **Breaking changes between the versions** cause bugs and exceptions at runtime.
+2. **Breaking changes between the versions** causes bugs and exceptions at runtime.
 3. **The package assembly is strong named**, the assembly version changed, and the app is running on the .NET Framework.
 Assembly binding redirects are required.

 It is impossible to know what packages will be used alongside your own, but you can reduce the likelihood of a diamond dependency causing your library to break by minimizing the number of packages you depend on.